motey/micropython-DRV8825-driver/README.md

 #### asynchronous example 1

 An example, that makes the motor turn as long a the button on pin 12 is pressed.
 The motor will run in 1/16 stepping mode.
-At the end the motor will be shut down (sleep mode)

 ```python
 m = DRV8825StepperMotor(